 Admin area access: As WP User Frontend is a frontend based system and regular users can manage almost everything without accessing the admin area, you might want to turn off the backend access.
 So using this option, you can select people with which user roles can access the admin area.

 Override the post edit link: If you select yes, then all the users will have to edit all of their posts from frontend no matter what their role is.
 All the post edit links everywhere should point to the frontend edit page.

 If you select no, then the users who have backend access will be taken the backend edit page.
 People who do not have access to the backend will be taken to the frontend edit page.

-reCAPTCHA Private Key: You will need to put your reCAPTCHA private key here.
+reCAPTCHA Secret Key: You will need to put your reCAPTCHA private key here.
 The above tutorial shows how you can get these keys.

 Google Map API: With this option, you can render Google Maps to your form.
 You will require the API key for this feature.
 See how you can get Maps API key from Google.